feniljain/knowledge-base/web-dev/frontend/README.md

 - https://www.color-morph.com/
 - HTML templates that shuffle themselves on render: https://dynamowaves.markzebley.com/
 - Curated collection of beautiful premade gradients: https://hypercolor.dev/#gradients
+- A timeline that shows CSS evolution and the history of tooling, libraries, frameworks, and more: https://css-timeline.vercel.app/

 ## Blogs And Articles: